Type 1 Diabetes and Your Child: Meals and Snacks

 For more information about diabetes, visit these websites:

-This sheet doesn't give all the information you need to care for your child with diabetes.
-Ask your child’s healthcare team for more information.
+This sheet doesn't give all the information you need to care for your child who has diabetes.
+Ask your child’s care team for more information.
+Keep a record of your child’s carb intake, insulin doses, and blood sugar readings before visiting their health care provider.